World Environment Day is June 05 every year

 An aerial view of Kimberlite diamond pipe at Peace in Yakutia province in Russia.

 The Fresno Clovis Regional Waste Water Treatment Facility which treats sewage from big cities lies right next to fields of lettuce, tomatoes and romaine which is routinely shipped to Canada and beyond.
-In May 2015, California water regulators adopted first-ever rules for manipulating cutbacks in urban areas as the region's catastrophic drought enters its fourth straight year.
+California water regulators adopted first-ever rules for manipulating cutbacks in urban areas as the region's catastrophic drought enters its fourth straight year.

 An armed Turkana man walks towards the shore of Lake Turkan near a temporary fishing camp near the Kenya - Ethiopia border.
 The Turkana are traditionally nomadic farmers but the pasture is flooded so most of these nomads have turned to fishing as their livelihood.